 ABOARD THE LEVIATHAN

-Inside issue #40 of The Space Gamer, on page 4, you will find an article by Marc Miller recounting a session of Traveller he ran for his group in 1981.
+Inside issue #40 of The Space Gamer, on pages 4 and 5, you will find an article by Marc Miller recounting a session of Traveller he ran for his group in 1981.

 He begins with the text of Adventure 4-Leviathan…

 In appearance this world is uninhabited (and uninhabitable), however a detailed survey will indicate geological anomalies in one particular location.
 Investigation will reveal several airlock chambers giving access to an extensive underground habitat, where the Viorans lead a troglodytic existence.
 In one of the worst cases of regression yet found, chronic overcrowding has produced a primitive semi-cannibalistic society.
 Healthy crew members will be greeted primarily as a source of food.